 Before installing batteries, set the switch in the battery compartment to match the type of batteries you will use.
 Select ALKALINE for non-rechargeable battery types and RECHARGEABLE for rechargeable battery types, including Ni-Cd and Ni-MH.
-See also "Using Rechargeable Batteries" on Page 7 when you use rechargeable batteries.
+See also "using rechargeable batteries" on Page 7 when you use rechargeable batteries.

-Remove battery cover and set battery switch.
+1 Remove battery cover and set battery switch.

-Install 2 AA batteries, matching the polarity symbols (+ -).
+2 Install 2 AA batteries, matching the polarity symbols (+ -).

-• Replace the cover.
+3 Replace the cover.

-Warning: Set ALKALINE/RECHARGEABLE to RECHARGEABLE for use only with nickel cadmium (Ni-Cd) or nickel metal hydride (Ni-MH) rechargeable batteries.
-Never attempt to recharge nonrechargeable batteries.
+Warning: Set the ALKALINE/RECHARGEABLE switch to RECHARGEABLE only when using nickel cadmium (Ni-Cd) or nickel metal hydride (Ni-MH) rechargeable batteries.
+Never attempt to recharge non-rechargeable batteries.
 Non-rechargeable batteries can get hot or explode if you try to recharge them.